 Best Magnetic Sweeper: Master Magnetics with Wheels

 This rolling tool can collect up to 1.6 lbs of metal at a time, which makes it very practical to do a full cleaning around the house.
-It rolls over grass, dirt, driveways and other difficult terrains.
+It rolls over grass, dirt, driveways, and other difficult terrains.

 Every professional roofing contractor should leave behind a clean lawn and a clean roof.
 After any roofing job, it is normal to have a lot of nails and staples around the house.

 A great roofing tool that will help you clean up all the metal debris is the magnetic sweeper.
-A rolling magnetic sweeper tool does its magic by picking up nails, screws, staples and any other metal debris.
+A rolling magnetic sweeper tool does its magic by picking up nails, screws, staples, and any other metal debris.

-Best Measure Tape: Stanley Powerlock
+18. Best Retractable Steel Tape: Stanley Powerlock

 The end hook is Tru-Zero, making the measurements always accurate.